AntoinePST/Zephyr_Startup/cheat_sheet/proxy_setting.md

+----!
+Presentation
+----!

 To install our Zephyr environment, we will need to access remote servers.
-We must therefore configure the proxy with our username and password to be able to access them.\
+We must therefore configure the proxy with our username and password to be able to access them.

 To do this, after installing **Git Bash**, you should find in the path `C:\Users\my_user_name` the file `.bashrc`.
-This is a script of the Bash command interpreter that Bash executes each time it is started interactively.\
+This is a script of the Bash command interpreter that Bash executes each time it is started interactively.
-\

 Edit this file with a text editor and add the code below:

 ```c